kosta-j/goit-react-hw-08-phonebook/README.md

 ## Phonebook app

-Version 4 - with redux
+Version 6 - with authorisation and external backend